dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You don't have to control your thoughts; you just have to stop letting them control you.**
+**Live as if you were to die tomorrow.
+Learn as if you were to live forever.**

-Dan Millman
+Mahatma Gandhi